Desbeers/Chord-Provider/README.md

 ### macOS

+- It can export a whole folder with **ChordPro** files to a PDF with a Table of Contents.
 - It has a 'browser' for your songs if you select a folder.
 - It has a 'quick view' plugin for **ChordPro** files.
+- It makes thumbnails for your **ChordPro** files.

 ### iPadOS